bgreenlee/sublime-github/README.md

 things up).
 In the meantime, if there are gists that you open frequently, open them on GitHub and "Star" them, then access them via the Open/Copy Starred Gist commands.

+* Setting the file type for syntax highlighting when opening a gist in the editor does not work in Linux.
+I could get it to work with significant effort, so if you desperately want it, open an issue.

 ## Generating Your Own Access Token

 If you feel uncomfortable giving your GitHub username and password to the